EbrahimMohamed2611/leetcode/README.md

 17. Number of Equivalent Domino Pairs 1128
 18. Two Sum II - Input Array Is Sorted 167
 19. Reverse Integer 7
+20. Find All Numbers Disappeared in an Array 448